-The terms of each warrant provide for an adjustment to the number of ordinary shares for which the warrant may be exercised or to the exercise price of the warrant in certain events, as discussed in the section of this Annual Report entitled "Description of Securities - Warrants - Public Shareholders' Warrants."
+The terms of each Business Combination Warrant provide for an adjustment to the number of ordinary shares for which the Business Combination Warrant may be exercised or to the exercise price of the Business Combination Warrant in certain events, as discussed in Exhibit 2.9 "Description of Securities" to this Annual Report under the heading "- Warrants - Public Shareholders' Warrants."
 An adjustment which has the effect of preventing dilution generally is not taxable.
-The U.S. Holders of the warrants would, however, be treated as receiving a constructive distribution from the Company if, for example, the adjustment increases such U.S. Holders' proportionate interest in the Company's assets or earnings and profits (e.g., through an increase in the number of ordinary shares that would be obtained upon exercise or through a decrease in the exercise price of the warrants), which adjustment may be made as a result of a distribution of cash or other property to the holders of the ordinary shares.
-Such constructive distribution to a U.S. Holder of warrants would be treated as if such U.S. Holder had received a cash distribution from the Company generally equal to the fair market value of such increased interest (taxed as described above under "- Taxation of Distributions").
+The U.S. Holders of the Business Combination Warrants would, however, be treated as receiving a constructive distribution from the Company if, for example, the adjustment increases such U.S. Holders' proportionate interest in the Company's assets or earnings and profits (e.g., through an increase in the number of ordinary shares that would be obtained upon exercise or through a decrease in the exercise price of the Business Combination Warrants), which adjustment may be made as a result of a distribution of cash or other property to the holders of the ordinary shares.
+Such constructive distribution to a U.S. Holder of Business Combination Warrants would be treated as if such U.S. Holder had received a cash distribution from the Company generally equal to the fair market value of such increased interest (taxed as described above under "- Taxation of Distributions").